Token Perturbation Guidance for Diffusion Models

 To better understand how different guidance strategies influence denoising, we analyzed their interaction with the true noise signal across various steps of the denoising process.
 In this experiment, we selected 1,000 images from the MS-COCO 2014 validation set~\cite{lin2014microsoft}.
 Instead of starting from pure random noise, we corrupted each image with noise corresponding to a specific time step $t$ to generate the noisy input.
 This noisy image was then passed through the denoiser to produce the guided output for various methods (e.g., SEG, CFG, and TPG).
 We analyzed the angle between the predicted and ground-truth noise and examined the frequency components by partitioning the spectrum (up to radius 0.7) into 29 bins.
 Importantly, we did not use the denoiser output to progress to the next step; rather, for each time step, we reapplied noise directly to the clean image.

 As shown in \Cref{fig:cosine_conditional}, TPG and CFG produce guidance vectors that are nearly orthogonal to the ground-truth noise throughout the trajectory, as indicated by cosine values close to zero.
+This aligns with observation shown in~\cite{sadat2024eliminating}, which demonstrates that the CFG update term can be decomposed into parallel and orthogonal components.
+Importantly, the parallel component primarily contributes to oversaturation.
+It is believed that orthogonality enables more effective steering of the predicted direction, and generally, the orthogonal component contributes to improved image quality.
 In contrast, PAG and SEG exhibit strong negative alignment during the middle steps, suggesting that they temporarily oppose the denoising direction. \Cref{fig:cosine_conditional} (b) further shows that, compared to SEG and PAG, TPG more closely mirrors the behavior of CFG in terms of alignment between the predicted and ground-truth noise.